BoredHackerBlog/LogDetectionLab/README.md

 - run: cd LogDetectionLab
 - run: vagrant up
 - walk away for like 30 minutes
-- Change static IP in kali VM for interface eth1 to be 192.168.200.13
 - to destroy the lab, run: vagrant destroy -f

 # services and creds